 What’s been your biggest challenge?

 Keeping the business afloat.
-The economy and retail has been pretty volatile so keeping going through innovation has been the biggest challenge.
+The economy and retail have been pretty volatile so keep going through innovation has been the biggest challenge.

 Did you have a detailed marketing plan in place when you started up?